 Food News

-This Woodlands Stall Has Unique Burmese-style Pig Organ Bee Hoon And Ban Mian
+This Woodlands Stall Has Unique Burmese-Style Pig Organ Bee Hoon And Ban Mian

-Burmese noodles at Xiao Mei Ban Mian
+Xiao Mei Ban Mian has Burmese-style noodles in Woodlands

 Another one of their popular dishes, and the one that’s not commonly found in Singapore, is Myanmar Style Pig Organ Bee Hoon (from $7.50), which comes with soup, or dry.
 You can choose to have this with mee hoon kway or bee hoon, though the latter is said to be the better choice.

-The dish is then topped with offal, handmade meatballs, tofu, quail eggs, and green mustard leaves.
+If you go for the dry option, the noodles are tossed in a mixture of lard oil, sesame oil, and soya sauce, giving the noodles a strong flavour.
+The dish is then topped with offals, handmade meatballs, tofu, quail eggs, and green mustard leaves.
 To make it even more aromatic, it is garnished with fried garlic, shallots, spring onions, and Burmese ground pepper.

 Address: Block 892C, Woodlands Drive 50, #01-02, Singapore 732892